Camphul/kubernetes-proxmox-time-sync/README.md

 This could've also been done using DHCP, but I am using static IP's in my lab.
 Someone please make some sort of operator for this???
 Might do it myself later.

+**This playbook only works on APT package managers / Ubuntu Kubernetes hosts**

 ## How to apply

 Configure the inventory in [inventory.ini](inventory.ini) and then run [run.sh](run.sh) or execute